MystenLabs/sui/crates/sui-framework/docs/kiosk.md

 ## Function `ext_storage_mut`

 Get mutable access to the extension storage.
 Can only be performed by the extension as long as the extension is installed.
-Removing permissions does not prevent the extension from accessing the storage.
+Disabling the extension does not prevent it from accessing the storage.

 Potentially dangerous: extension developer can keep data in a Bag therefore never really allowing the KioskOwner to remove the extension.